Plans to Accommodate Unit Train Shipping Service to Improve Transport

 The UP required space for 110 cars with 48 hour turnaround time on equipment and a drive-in, drive-out design.
 Unfortunately, the existing yard and loading equipment were unable to accommodate these requirements.
 Snyder & Associates served as the lead designer and initially provided assistance to verify the overall feasibility of accommodating unit train service.
 After determining that required improvements were possible and UP could provide service, the design of upgrades was initiated.

-The owner operates an established, busy yard facility that must remain in service 24 hours a day, 365 days a year during construction.
-Working with the owner, designs were developed to enable continued operation and accommodation of unit trains.
+The owner operates an established, busy yard facility that was required to remain in service 24 hours a day, 365 days a year during construction.
+Working with the owner, designs were developed to enable continued operation and accommodation of the addition of unit trains.
 To handle unit trains, extensive changes in standard facility operating procedures were required.
 We assisted the owner to develop operating sequences that drove design parameters.
 The design included extensive grading and construction of approximately 14,000 feet of additional track, turnouts, grade crossings, and connections to the existing yard track.
 Numerous utilities were present in the construction area.
 Coordination of utility relocation and accommodation was conducted throughout the project design.

-Space was limited, so creative layout design was critical.
-A new track was designed running parallel to the existing UP corridor with geometry designed to accommodate large road locomotives and switching equipment.
+Space was limited, so creative site design was critical.
+A new track was designed to run parallel to the existing UP corridor with geometry designed to accommodate large road locomotives and switching equipment.
 The owner hasn’t released the project for construction yet.